VUmcCGP/wisecondor/README.md

 Vertical grey bars represent the blacklist, which will match hypervariable loci and repeats.
 Finally, the horizontal colored dotted lines show where the constitutional 1n and 3n states are expected (when constitutional DNA is at 100% purity).
-Often, an aberration does not surpass these limits, which has several potential causes: depending on your type of analysis, the sample could be subject to tumor fraction, fetal fraction, a mosaicism, etc ...
-Sometimes, the segments do surpass these limits: here it's likely you are dealing with 0n, 4n, 5n, 6n, ...
+Often, an aberration does not surpass these limits, which has several potential causes: depending on your type of analysis, the sample could be subject to tumor fraction, fetal fraction, a mosaicism, ... etc. Sometimes, the segments do surpass these limits: here it's likely you are dealing with 0n, 4n, 5n, 6n, ...

 ## Tables